AI workflow automation across Gmail, Slack, Jira, Teams, and your business tools, with human approval

 - How is this different from generic RPA?

-- Can managers approve before customer-facing sends?
+- Can managers approve customer-facing sends before they go out?

 - Yes.
 Approval gates can route drafts to an owner or manager before Gmail, Outlook, Slack, or Teams writes execute.